guoquan/guoquan.github.io/README.md

 ### Pull Request Preview

 Pull requests automatically deploy a preview version to GitHub Pages.
 Check the PR status checks for a preview URL before merging.
+The preview ignores the `CNAME` file so it uses the default `github.io` domain rather than the production custom domain.